Frank Luntz: Early life and education

-Luntz's studies at Oxford were funded by The Thouron Award, a scholarship established in 1960 by Sir John R.H.
-Thouron, K.B.E., and Esther du Pont Thouron to strengthen the "special relationship" between the United States and the United Kingdom through educational exchange between British universities and the University of Pennsylvania to foster the sort of relationship that Luntz had with Boris Johnson (as Luntz counseled Johnson regarding his election as President of the Oxford Union debate society).
-Since its founding in 1960, the Thouron Award has sponsored programs of graduate study for more than 650 fellows, known as Thouron Scholars.

 Career

 Luntz has appeared as a consultant or panel member on a number of television news shows, including The Colbert Report, Capital Gang, Good Morning America, Hannity, Hardball with Chris Matthews, Meet the Press, PBS NewsHour, Nightline, The O'Reilly Factor, Real Time with Bill Maher, and The Today Show.
 He has written op-eds for publications such as The Financial Times, The Los Angeles Times, The New York Times, The Wall Street Journal, and The Washington Post.
 In addition to his work in the United States, Luntz also provides analysis for British news programmes such as Newsnight.

-He was an adjunct professor at the University of Pennsylvania from 1989 until 1996 and also taught at George Washington University and Harvard University.
+He was an adjunct professor at the University of Pennsylvania from 1989 until 1996 and also taught at George Washington University and Harvard University as well as New York University Abu Dhabi campus for January terms.

-On January 10, 2020, Luntz suffered a stroke, a matter he freely discussed in interviews afterwards.
-He recovered, and continued his public analysis and media appearances.
+Health issues

+Luntz has experienced multiple strokes, which he has openly discussed in several interviews.
+The first occurred on January 10, 2020, followed by a second on April 17, 2023.
+He has stated that he believes that stress over not forcefully speaking out enough against the 45th and 47th president Donald Trump is responsible for the life-threatening health consequences he has endured.

 Use of language

-Luntz frequently tests word and phrase choices using focus groups and interviews.
-His stated purpose in this is the goal of causing audiences to react based on emotion.
-"80 percent of our life is emotion, and only 20 percent is intellect.
-I am much more interested in how you feel than how you think. ...
-If I respond to you quietly, the viewer at home is going to have a different reaction than if I respond to you with emotion and with passion and I wave my arms around.
-Somebody like this is an intellectual; somebody like this is a freak."